dknight/gops/README.md

 ## What?
 Why?

-Around the world there are tons of todo-like software.
-Why need to create anothe one?
-Because, I really need simple handy todo list in terminal.
-The software should be simple as much as possible and usable with only a few keystrokes.
+Around the World, there are tons of todo-like software.
+Why do we need to make another?
+Because I desperately need a simple, convenient to-do list in terminal.
+The software should be as simple as possible and usable with only a few keystrokes.

 ## gops?

-Name **gops** is ambiguous:
+The name **gops** is ambiguous:

 1. gops might mean 'go-operations' aka 'go-todolist'.
 2. gops might be [Gopink](https://en.wikipedia.org/wiki/Gopnik), which I like